SachQL/UberDataNYC/README.md

 **Weekday vs Weekends Peak Hour Analysis**

 Passengers
-- Those planning late-night activites on weekends should be prepared for potentially longer waiting times post-midnight.
+- Those planning late-night activities on weekends should be prepared for potentially longer waiting times post-midnight.

 Drivers
 - Drivers might consider aligning their schedules to be available during weekday mornings and weekend post-midnights.
 - By driving at peak times they may be able to take advantage of surge charges, leading to increased earning potential.

 Uber (Business)
 - Promote safety campaigns for late-night weekend rides.
-This could be a good PR campaign and help instill trust in the service for both riders and drivers.
+This could be a good PR campaign and help instil trust in the service for both riders and drivers.
 - Offer weekday morning incentives or promote ride sharing schemes to help grow the number of regular commuters who will provide a frequent revenue stream.

 **Passenger Count Analysis**

 Passengers
-- By understanding that fares don't signifcantly increase with the number of passengers, they can attempt to share rides or travel in groups to be more cost-effective.
+- By understanding that fares don't significantly increase with the number of passengers, they can attempt to share rides or travel in groups to be more cost-effective.

 Drivers:
 - For drivers with 6 and 7 seat vehicles, participating in rides sharing schemes may generate more revenue that offering rides to singular groups of 6 or 7.